Updated: April 18, 2022

 Many banks have offered refunds on overdraft fees and monthly maintenance fees.
 Some credit card companies offered refunds on late fees or other forms of hardship relief.
 Reach out to your current banking institutions to learn more or if you’re having problems managing your checking and credit card accounts.

 If you currently use financial services benefits through NEA Member Benefits, check our Member Assistance Program page for details and contact information for our partners.

 Unemployment benefits might apply

-The U.S. Department of Labor’s Unemployment Benefits Finder provides information on filing for help, as well as COVID-19 updates related to unemployment qualifications and benefits.
+The U.S. Department of Labor’s Unemployment Benefits Finder provides information on filing for help.

 Temporary student loan debt relief options